A. Your Rights Under the CCPA

 - The right to notice of your rights under the CCPA;

-- The right to know what categories of personal information we collect about you;
+- The right to know what categories or specific pieces of personal information we collect about you;

 - The right to know how we collect, process, and use the information we collect about you;

 - The categories of third parties with whom we share your personal information;

 - The right to request information on whether your personal information has been sold by us in the last 12 months, and, if so, what categories of information were sold and the categories of third parties to whom that information was sold;

 - The right to “opt out” from the sale of your personal information;

 - The right to request deletion of your personal information; and

 - The right to be free from discrimination because you exercised your rights under the CCPA.